Fire (comics): Justice League

 In the wake of the formation the Justice League International, the Guardians' United Nations funding is withdrawn.
 Beatriz convinces her teammate and best friend Icemaiden into joining her to apply for Justice League International membership.
 In the wake of Black Canary's resignation and the abduction of several members, the short-handed JLI takes them on.
 Eventually, she once again changes her heroic name, this time to Fire in affinity with Icemaiden's shortening of her name to simply Ice.
 As a result of the "gene bomb" detonated by the alien Dominators, Fire's powers are dramatically increased, but are less reliable for a time.

 Fire assumes a big sister role with Ice, watching out for her and her interactions with the "real" world.
 For example, Fire steps in when Ice does not realize she is being stalked by a delusional fan.
 However, Fire herself makes mistakes, such as torching the cash she'd just saved while foiling a bank robbery.

 Beatriz remains with Justice League International for the remainder of its existence — in fact, she serves the longest tenure of any JLI member.
 During this time, she is also trained in the arts of battle by Big Barda.

-In the battle against Doomsday, Bea looses her powers by taxing them to their limits.
+In the battle against Doomsday, Beatriz loses her powers by taxing them to their limits.
 She remains with the team but by the time she returns in Justice League America #88, it is too late to help prevent her best friend's death, as Ice is killed by the Overmaster.
 As Beatriz tries to cope with this loss, she briefly has a romantic relationship with Ice's former lover, Guy Gardner, and a longer one with Nuklon.
 When the first Icemaiden, Sigrid Nansen, joins the League in Ice's place, Fire befriends her.
 However, their friendship is tainted by Bea's irrational grief-driven behavior, and Sigrid's romantic attraction to Bea.

 When this League collapses, Beatriz returns to Brazil and tries to re-establish herself as the country's main protector.
-This meets with varied success, which she blames partly on the Martian Manhunter's prominence in the Southern hemisphere.
+This meets with varied success, which she blames partly on Martian Manhunter's prominence in the Southern hemisphere.